Kterpis/Putnam_Lab_Notebook/_posts/2021-10-15-20211015-RNA-DNA-extractions-from-E5-project.md

 **Gel**
  - Modified from this [protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Gel-Protocol/)
  - Added 0.75g of agarose and 50ml of 1x TAE to flask and microwaved for 45 seconds.
 This makes a 1.5% gel
- - Once cool enough to touch added 2ul of gel red stain
+ - Once cool enough to touch added 2ul of gel green stain
  - Swirled and poured into gel mould with comb
  - Once solidified, covered with 1X TAE as a running buffer
  - Added 1ul of purple loading dye to each of my QC strip tube samples.
 I had ~9ul of DNA leftover from QC and ~8ul of RNA